 Thinking about moving to Hawaii?
 The Aloha State is the most expensive state in the U.S., so finding an affordable place to live can be difficult.
-But if you’re willing to look outside of popular, more expensive areas like Honolulu, it’s not impossible to find budget-friendly homes.
-Check out these six most affordable places to live in Hawaii!
+But if you’re willing to look outside of more expensive areas like Honolulu, it’s not impossible to find budget-friendly homes.
+Check out the eight most affordable places to live in Hawaii!

 Hana, Maui